btlyldz/50-Startups---Multiple-Linear-Regression/README.md

 # 50 Startups - Multiple Linear Regression

- Multiple Linear Regression model with 50 Startups Dataset
+ It is a basic example of Multiple Linear Regression Machine Learning Model with simple 50 Startups Dataset